compasjs/compas/docs/features/code-gen-validators.md

 });
 ```

-And let's generate again with `yarn compas generate`.
-This added a few more
+And let's generate again with `compas generate`.
+This added a few more files:
-files:

 - `common/anonymous-validators.js`: pure JavaScript validator code internally
   used for all validators in you project, this file can get huge if your project